Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-In the following, we perform the coordinate changes and identification of terms that allow to apply the theory from \cite{SteinMacher2020}, which will then justify to neglect the terms we drop in the coming steps.
-In particular, since $\lambda_1<0$ the results from \cite{SteinMacher2020} imply that we can neglect the first equation of \eqref{4D_Origin} for our bifurcation analysis.
-Hence, we next analyze the lower right $3\times 3$-matrix $(v,r,\psi)$, which contains the linearly oscillating part and the coupled equation $\dot{\psi}=r$.
-Moreover, we define the matrix $\bT=(\ba|\bb|\bs)$ with columns $\ba, \bb, \bs\in\R^3$ from the eigenvectors $\zeta_+=\ba+i\bb$, $\zeta_-=\ba-i\bb$, $\bs$, of the eigenvalues $\mu+i\omega$, $\mu-i\omega$, $\lambda_4$, respectively.
-Notably, $\mu=0$ along the curve $\eps_\psi(\eps_\w)$.
+In the following, we perform the coordinate changes and identification of terms that allow to apply the theory from \cite{SteinMacher2020}.
+This will then justify to neglect the terms we drop in the coming steps.
+In particular, since $\lambda_1<0$ is already a block of the linear part $A$ from \eqref{Matrix_A}, the results from \cite{SteinMacher2020} imply that we can neglect the first equation of \eqref{4D_Origin} for our bifurcation analysis.
+Therefore, we subsequently analyze the lower right $3\times 3$-matrix $(v,r,\psi)$, which contains the linearly oscillating part.
+We define the matrix $\bT=(\ba|\bb|\bs)$ with columns $\ba, \bb, \bs\in\R^3$ from the eigenvectors $\zeta_+=\ba+i\bb$, $\zeta_-=\ba-i\bb$, $\bs$, of the eigenvalues $\mu+i\omega$, $\mu-i\omega$, $\lambda_4$, respectively.
+Notably, $\mu=0$ along the curve $\eps_\psi(\eps_\w{\black; x_T})$ {\black from \eqref{e:epspsixT}}.

 Setting $\xi:=(\xi_1,\xi_2,\xi_3)^\intercal=\bT^{-1}(v,r,\psi)^\intercal$, the $(v,r,\psi)$-subsystem of \eqref{4D_Origin} takes the form